ykyaol7/ykyaol7.github.io/courses/llm-s25.md

 Large Language Models (LLMs) have become powerful tools capable of performing a wide range of human-like tasks, from translation to complex problem-solving.
-However, reasoning—the ability to logically infer, plan, and generalize—remains a fundamental challenge that distinguishes them from human intelligence.
+However, reasoning, the ability to logically infer, plan, and generalize, remains a fundamental challenge that distinguishes them from human intelligence.
 While techniques like Chain-of-Thought prompting and specialized training methods have significantly improved reasoning, the question of whether they can truly replicate human-like reasoning